 LPP is a follicular variant of lichen planus.
-It is characterised lichenoid lymphocytic infiltrates. perifollicular fibrosis and destruction of hair follicles.
+It is lichenoid lymphocytic characterised infiltrates. perifollicular fibrosis and destruction of hair follicles.
 Apoptotic cells are found in the outer root sheath.
-Common findings are scarring alopecia, scalp erythema. dysesthesia, and perifollicular hyperkeratosis.
-The disease has a female preponderance and a peak in the forth to the sixth decade of life [5][6][7].
+Common findings are scarring alopecia, scalp dysesthesia. erythema, and perifollicular а hyperkeratosis.
+The disease has female preponderance and a peak in the forth to the sixth decade of life [5][6][7].